Mememolvi/Cart-challenge/readme.md

 ---
-# Part 3: Shopping Cart Data Simulator and Analyzer
+# Part 3: Shopping Cart Data Simulator and Analyzer (/python-scripts)

 This project consists of two Python scripts to simulate and visualize shopping cart purchase data:
 1. **`simulate_cart_data.py`**: Generates synthetic purchase data for four fruits and appends it to an Append-Only File (AOF).
-2. **`analyze_cart_data.py`**: Analyzes the AOF data and generates visualizations showing purchase patterns by hour and day of the week.
+2. **`analyze_cart_data.py`**: Analyzes the AOF data and generates visualizations showing purchase patterns by hour of day and day of the week.

 The supported items are `APPLE`, `BANANA`, `MELON`, and `LIME`, with simulated shopping patterns based on time preferences and weekend behavior.